Search

 Who is responsible for checking the electrical wiring in my home?

-We will inspect electrical wiring within your home every ten years.
+We will inspect electrical wiring within your home every 5 years.
 You must let us have access to carry out these safety checks.

 You will be told when your electrical safety check is due.
 If you are not able to give access, please contact the electrical contractor on the number given to arrange another date.

 It is critical that you provide access to your home.
-If you do not, we will start legal proceedings to gain entry.
+If you don't, we will start legal proceedings to gain entry.
 We will charge you the cost of gaining entry and any additional costs.

-What should I do if the lights or sockets fail?
+What to do if the lights or sockets fail

 If the power in your house goes off then you should first check the fuse box or circuit breaker.
 If you have a prepayment meter you should also check that you have enough credit.

-How can I tell whether my home is equipped with a fuse box or circuit breaker?
+How to know if your home is equipped with a fuse box or circuit breaker

 Fuses